Music Technology Degree

-The Music Technology program at Georgia Southern University offers forward-looking education and training to students interested in the intersection of music and technology.
-The Music Technology program offers a Master of Music degree, a Music Technology minor, and a second discipline in Music Technology (combined with an Information Technology Degree).
+The Music Technology area at Georgia Southern University offers forward-looking education and training to students interested in the intersection of music and technology.
+On the Statesboro campus, the Music Technology area offers a Master of Music degree and a Music Technology.
 Both undergraduate and graduate students gain a unique and sophisticated technological skill set.

 Under the direction of Dr. John Thompson, the Music Technology program maintains several well-equipped studios and labs.
 Technical proficiency with the tools of the trade is balanced with an emphasis on creative exploration in the medium.
 Students are encouraged to delve beyond the surface of the common tools of music technology and into the depths of musical systems programming and interactive media.
 A variety of courses are offered in the Music Technology program including: Sound Design and Processing, Interactive Media, Digital Audio Montage, Recording Studio Techniques, Digital Audio Workstations, Electronic Ensemble, and Audiovisual Composition.
 In addition to technological expertise, these courses, together with the course Music, Technology, and Contemporary Culture, also investigate the historical foundations, theoretical underpinnings, and aesthetic ramifications of technology on music and of music technology upon society and culture, including legal and ethical principles, laws, and considerations.

 EQUIPMENT AND SPACES:

 The Music Technology Lab – A general purpose classroom environment for music technology.
 It hosts 16 individual student stations, each featuring a computer, a keyboard controller, and an audio interface.
 All stations are equipped with a variety of software packages.
 Also available are a host of sensors, arduinos, and analog components that are at the disposal of students interested in analog audio circuitry, new interface creation, and other creative hardware.

 Recording Studio – A fully outfitted recording studio with live room and control room.